Cookham: History

 Although the earliest stone church building may have existed from 750, the earliest identifiable part of the current Holy Trinity parish church is the Lady Chapel, built in the late 12th century on the site of the cell of a female anchorite who lived next to the church and was paid a halfpenny a day by Henry II.

 In the Middle Ages, most of Cookham was owned by Cirencester Abbey and the timber-framed Churchgate House was apparently the Abbot's residence when in town.
 The Tarry Stone – still to be seen on the boundary wall of the Dower House – marked the extent of their lands.
-In 1611 the estate at Cookham was the subject of the first ever country house poem, Emilia Lanier's "Description of Cookham", which pays tribute to her patroness, Margaret Clifford through a description of her residence as a paradise for literary women.
-The estate at Cookham did not belong to Margaret, but was rented for her by her brother while she was undergoing a dispute with her husband.
+In 1611 the estate at Cookham was the subject of the first ever country house poem, Emilia Lanier's "Description of Cookham", which pays tribute to her patroness, Margaret Clifford.

 The townspeople resisted many attempts to enclose parts of the common land, including those by the Rev. Thomas Whateley in 1799, Miss Isabella Fleming in 1869, who wanted to stop nude bathing at Odney, and the Odney Estates in 1928, which wanted to enclose Odney Common.
 The Maidenhead and Cookham Commons Preservation Committee was formed and raised £2,738 to buy the manorial rights and the commons which were then donated to the National Trust by 1937.
 These included Widbrook, Cock Marsh, Winter Hill, Cookham Dean Commons, Pinkneys Green Common and Maidenhead Thicket.

 Religion

-Holy Trinity parish church is a Grade II* listed building containing several monuments, including a Purbeck marble table tomb with a vaulted canopy, supported by twisted columns, for Robert Peeke, clerk of the spicery to Henry VI, and his wife, (died 1517); a tablet with small kneeling figures in white relief by Flaxman, to mariner Sir Isaac Pocock, uncle of dramatist Isaac Pocock, who drowned in the Thames in 1810; and an elaborate mural tablet with kneeling figures to Arthur Babham (died 1560), surmounted by an entablature, crowned by a shield of his arms.
+Holy Trinity parish church is a Grade II* listed building containing several monuments, including a Purbeck marble tomb for Robert Peeke, clerk of the spicery to Henry VI, (died 1517), and his wife; a tablet by Flaxman, to mariner Sir Isaac Pocock, uncle of dramatist Isaac Pocock, who drowned in the Thames in 1810; and a mural tablet to Arthur Babham (died 1560) with an entablature and a shield.

 Cookham Wesleyan Methodist chapel was built in 1846 and extended in 1911.
 It now houses the Stanley Spencer Gallery.
-The building was described as a Wesleyan chapel on a map of 1897–1899, but the label had gone by 1910–1912.
-This suggests that the reference to a 1911 extension is incorrect.
-In 1923–1925 it was simply described as a hall.
-It seems likely that it was closed with the construction of a new chapel at Cookham Rise in 1904.